whois-jerry/mtgtrove/README.md

-# Magic: The Gathering Card Search Tool
+# MTGtrove
-MTGtrove is a simple website that allows users to fuzzy search cards utilizing the Scryfall API.
+MTGtrove is a simple website that allows users to fuzzy search Magic: The Gathering cards utilizing the Scryfall API.

 ### What to expect:
 * Card search functionality